U.S. service sector growth accelerates in June: ISM

-NEW YORK The pace of growth in the U.S. economy's service sector accelerated in June, as stronger demand offset slower employment gains, according to an industry report released on Thursday.
+NEW YORK (Reuters) - The pace of growth in the U.S. economy's service sector accelerated in June, as stronger demand offset slower employment gains, according to an industry report released on Thursday.

 The Institute for Supply Management (ISM) said its index of non-manufacturing activity rose to 57.4 from 56.9 in May.
 The reading topped expectations of 56.5 from a Reuters poll of 59 economists.